 If wining were a sport we would win the gold medal.
 Actually, we kind of treat it like a sport.

-Tamara (my partner in wine and crime) and I enjoyed a deluxe private tasting last week before a delicious lunch at their award winning French inspired bistro.
+I enjoyed a deluxe private tasting last week before a delicious lunch at their award winning French inspired bistro.
 Rated by the Vancouver Sun as one of the top 3 al Fresco dining restaurants in Vancouver, the Bacchus Bistro with a vineyard view, serves authentic French cuisine prepared with local ingredients and a West Coast flair.
 Coupled with a glass of wine, it was superb.
-Tamara had Gamay Noir and I had late harvest Chardonnay.

-As we tend to say upon leaving a place we want to re-visit…“We’ll be back.”
+I tend to say upon leaving a place I want to re-visit…“We’ll be back.”